PrestaShop/docs/src/content/1.7/modules/sample_modules/grid-and-identifiable-object-form-hooks-usage.md

 }
 ```

-- As this is a Symfony controller, we must configure the related routing, which means create a route in `ps_democqrshooksusage/config/routes.yml` file:
+- As this is a Symfony controller, we must configure the related routing (read more about [symfony routing](https://symfony.com/doc/current/routing.html)), which means create a route in `ps_democqrshooksusage/config/routes.yml` file:

 ```yml